-Moroccan chicken wings with carrot and cashew slaw
+Moroccan chicken wings with sesame-bok choy slaw and cashews

 - 1¼ pounds chicken wings

-- Moroccan spice blend (sumac - ras el hanout - garlic powder - salt- black pepper)
+- Moroccan spice blend (ras el hanout - sumac - granulated garlic - black pepper)

-- 2 tablespoons sesame dressing (sesame oil - coconut vinegar)
+- Sesame dressing (sesame oil - coconut vinegar)

 - Fresh cilantro